 28 "Truly I say to you, all sins shall be forgiven the sons of men, and whatever blasphemies they utter;

 Truly I say to you: Yeshua departs from stating parables to speaking the truth plainly to the entire group. all sins shall be forgiven: Yeshua says something really important on the way to saying something else.
 Under the Torah of the Old Covenant atonement was not authorized for any sin committed presumptuously or defiantly (Num 15:30f; Deut 17:12f) and according to the Mishnah (Ker.
-1:1), violations of 36 of the 613 Torah commandments could never be atoned, including blasphemy, idolatry, murder, adultery, fornication, necromancy, and profaning the holy feasts (Stern 270).
+1:1), violations of 36 Torah commandments could never be atoned, including blasphemy, idolatry, murder, adultery, fornication, necromancy, and profaning the holy feasts (Stern 270).
 The penalty for such egregious transgressions was being "cut off" from Israel or executed (Ex 30:33; 31:14; Lev 7:25ff).
 The good news of the New Covenant is that through the blood of the Messiah all transgressions of the Torah can be forgiven and cleansed (Matt 12:31f; John 8:11; Acts 13:39; 1Cor 6:9ff; 1Jn 1:7), although apostasy and sinning defiantly still courts eternal ruin (Heb 6:4-8; 10:26-31; 2Pet 2:20ff; 1Jn 5:16).

 the sons of men: Mark gives the first half of a parallelism in Matthew 12:31-32 which contrasts sins against "men" and sin against the "Son of Man."
 Mark, as Peter's voice in presenting the ministry of Yeshua, may have recognized that in the "Son of Man" saying a principle that applied to all men.
 Saying that a sin against the Son of Man can be forgiven is no different than saying a sin against any human being can be forgiven.